 Please note that Pilosa is most performant when row and column IDs are sequential starting from 0.
 You can deviate from this to some degree, but setting a bit with column ID 263 on a single-node cluster, for example, will not work well due to memory limitations.

 The purpose of the Index is to represent a data namespace.
 You cannot perform cross-index queries.

-Row ids are sequential increasing integers namespaced to each Field within an Index.
+Row ids are sequential increasing integers namespaced to each Frame within an Index.

-Fields are used to segment rows within an index, for example to define different functional groups.
-A Pilosa field might correspond to a single field in a relational table, where each row in a standard Pilosa field represents a single possible value of the relational field.
-Similarly, an integer field could represent all possible integer values of a relational field.
+Frames are used to segment rows within an index, for example to define different functional groups.
+A frame might correspond to a single field in a relational table, where each row in a standard frame represents a single possible value of the field.
+Similarly, a frame with BSI values could represent all possible integer values of a field .

 The Pilosa index is a flexible structure; it can represent any sort of high-cardinality binary matrix.
 We have explored a number of modeling patterns in Pilosa use cases; one accessible example is a direct analogy to the relational model, summarized here.

 |Value (int)||Field.Value (see BSI)|

 In the relational model, joins are often necessary.
 Because Pilosa supports extremely high cardinality in both rows and columns, many types of joins are accomplished with basic Pilosa queries across multiple frames.
 For example, this SQL join:

 select AVG(p.Age) from People p inner join PersonCar pc on pc.PersonID=p.ID inner join Cars c on pc.CarID=c.ID where c.Make = 'Ford'